-- 1. Chemistry: The Central Science (12th Ed.), Brown, LeMay, Bursten, Murphy and Woodward.
-This is a custom edition for UW, available at the University Bookstore.
-Used copies are available, and we have obtained a significantly discount price for this special edition.
-You may purchase the hardcover edition, a slightly less expensive unbound edition, or an electronic-only text (available with a MasteringChemistry account-see item 6 in this list).
-You may already have a copy from 103. - 2.
-Chemistry 104 Laboratory Manual, Spring 2015 and carbonless laboratory notebook.
-The manual and notebook can be purchased (cash only) outside the classroom during the first two week of classes and later from the first floor laboratory stockroom (room 1334). - 3.
+- Chemistry: The Molecular Science (5th Ed.), Moore and Stanitski.
+Although used copies may also be available, we have obtained a significantly discount price for the full bundle.
+You may purchase either the hardcover edition, a slightly less expensive unbound edition, or an electronic-only text (available with OWL2 account-see item 6 in this list).
+You may already have a copy from 103. - Chemistry 104 Laboratory Manual, Spring 2016 and carbonless laboratory notebook.
+The manual and notebook can be purchased (Wiscard only) in room 1375 (the undergraduate computer lab) during the first two week of classes and later from the first floor laboratory stockroom (room 1334). - 3.
 Safety goggles.
 Industrial quality eye protection is required in all chemistry laboratories.
 Safety goggles that fit over regular glasses can be purchased from University bookstores or along with the lab manual and notebook. - 4.
 An electronic RF "clicker".
 The lectures will make regular use of student "voting" on concept tests, surveys, and other questions.
 You will need to buy a radio-frequency clicker, specifically an i>clicker (or i>clicker2 or i>Clicker+) and bring it to every lecture.
 These can be purchased at the University Bookstore.
 Register your clicker from the course Learn@UW page link even if you did so last semester (i>clicker now purges its database every semester).